futoin/web/docs/db/level1.md

 newer versions without server side changes.
 Also, there is minimal processing load on server side.

+## Assumptions

+### Environment neutrality requirements

+1. Date/time must be forced to UTC in all database operations
+2. Multiple statement execution must be forbidden in single query() call
+3. Unicode charset is assumed
+4. Date/time conversion to/from native objects is implementation defined,
+    but ISO-like strings are preferred.
+5. String representation should be used, unless there is a native runtime type which can represent DB type without doubt and side-effects.

+### Insert ID concept

+As there is no single approach to retrieve last insert ID across popular database implementations, a special convention is required.

+1. For database implementations which do not support select-like query on insert operation, last insert ID must be unconditionally returned as '$id' field on first result row.
+2. For other databases, user is responsible for adding RETURNING, OUTPUT or similar implementation-specific clause.
+3. For neutral QueryBuilder as special method getInsertID(field) is to be used which always ensures '$id' field in response of successful insert operation.

 ## Protocol Level API

 #### `query(as, q)`